suffolklibraries/sljekyll/_events/haverhill-2017-06-15-quiz-night.md

 breadcrumb: y
 ---

 The Friends of Haverhill Library invite you to their quiz night.
-Price includes fish and chips, or sausage and chips if you prefer.
+Price includes fish and chips, (sausage/chicken also available).
 Please bring your own drinks.

 Teams of up to 6 people.
 There will also be a raffle.

-All proceeds go towards the Friends of Haverhill Library, supporting library services and activities
+All proceeds go towards the Friends of Haverhill Library, supporting library services and activities.
+Please book with your food order and payment by Monday 12 June.